rizazainudin/rizazainudin/README.md

 🖐 Hi, I’m [**Riza Zainudin**](https://www.linkedin.com/in/riza-zainudin/) — a **Power Platform Solution Architect** and **Data & Automation Lead** passionate about transforming business operations through analytics, automation, and innovation.

 With 4+ years of experience designing and deploying **enterprise-scale Power Platform solutions**, I specialize in connecting data, people, and processes to drive measurable business outcomes.
-My expertise spans **PowerApps, Power Automate, Power BI (DAX, RLS), Dataverse, and Co-Pilot Studio**, backed by strong governance practices (ALM, PDD, TDD) that ensure scalability and consistency.

 As a **Business Relationship Manager for Analytics & Automation**, I bridge business and IT, enabling analytics adoption, architecting automation pipelines, and mentoring regional teams to build with confidence and quality.

 🌱 I’m constantly exploring how **data visualization and process automation** can shape smarter, faster, and more human-centered organizations.